Community Management - Ben van 't Ende

 I will explain my thought behind that to the EAB and Ben in Person if wanted, but I think this does not belong here...

-RE: Community Management - Added by Steffen Gebert almost 7 years ago
+RE: Community Management - Added by Steffen Gebert about 7 years ago

 Steffen, IMHO you should think about a bit more about your words, seriously.
 Criticism is fine, but you should first tell the people and afterwards throw out statements like that.

-RE: Community Management - Added by Olivier Dobberkau almost 7 years ago
+RE: Community Management - Added by Olivier Dobberkau about 7 years ago

 Ben will present his Budget Application on Friday at TYPO3 Conference T3A Budget discussion 17:30-19:00.